I had a plastic organization box in which all my driver bits were stored.

 The spare bits are nicely stored in the storage compartment, of which I have a nice overview of how many are still present because of the plexiglass.

-The bits I use are in front in the provided holes.
+The bits I use are placed in the provided holes in front.

 When the used bit is worn out, I can easily replace it by dropping a bit from the storage compartment with the sliding system.